NullMagic2/SmartOCR/README.md

 ![image](https://github.com/user-attachments/assets/b0f505d1-798f-4eb1-9b55-9bc4b153a1e0)

-3. When you are done, open the console and run the program with:
+3. When you are done, open the console and run the program with `python SmartOCR.py`.
-`python SmartOCR.py`

 Install any necessary dependencies.

 4. Enjoy!